-A Wisconsin DOT-issued driver license, even if driving privileges are revoked or suspended
+A Wisconsin DOT-issued driver license, even if driving privileges are revoked or suspended, with or without a star in the right-hand corner.

 A Wisconsin DOT-issued identification card or driver license without a photo issued under the religious exemption